 Based on the NPMRDS data, the segment of interstate in the RCAMPO boundaries with the least reliability is I-90 west bound between Haines Avenue and N Lacrosse Street.
 Figure 4-4 displays the LOTTR for 2018 for the worst period.
+With regard to system-wide TTTR, 95% of the total Interstate miles in the RCAMPO region had a TTTR less than 1.5.

 6 Rapid City Area Transportation Improvement Program (Fiscal Years 2019-2022), Final, August 2018.

 Figure 4-4: TTTR for the Worst Period, 2018